 Our approach is to always make certain that "old application code" is always available until the new code is capable of fully subsuming it.
 This allows us to develop and continually test things like data and schema migrations and APIs, virtually eliminating any problems companies experience in deploying production systems.

-This is a very cool and very powerful strategy created by the dev team - we go back and forth between Weave and the old platform to help ensure we're improving every part of the new functionality.
+This is a very cool and very powerful strategy created by the dev team - we go back and forth between the new platform under development and the old platform to help ensure we're improving every part of the new functionality.
 And it helps us identify the most important areas to highlight when communicating functionality with customers.
-We're planning on moving Weave onto preview once we have a newly designed projects capability completed (just need to complete one more Sprint ;-).

 Is The Glass House Fun?